7oiden/7oiden/README.md

 ### Hello world!👋
-I'm Tommy a recently graduated Frontend developer from Noroff School of Technology and digital media.
+I'm Tommy, a Frontend Developer graduated from from Noroff School of Technology and Digital Media in June 2022.

 <h3>Hobbies & interests</h3>
 <ul>